Financial-Times/origami-build-tools/README.md

 Parameters:

 * `<config file>`: The path to the demo config file.
+Default: `demos/src/config.json`

 Switches:

 * `--local` asset paths will be for the local filesystem
-* `--buildservice` assets paths will be for the Origami build service
+* `--buildservice` (default) assets paths will be for the Origami build service

 Build static demo pages from demo source files, according to a spec in a config JSON file.

-Example:
+#### Examples

+Building demos for buildservice, using default config file location:

+    origami-build-tool demo

+Building demos for local development, using custom config file location:

-    origami-build-tool demo demos/config.json --local
+    origami-build-tool demo demos/demo-config.json --local

 #### Demo config file